Raniconduh/cscroll/README.md

 file.
 For non empty directories, the first prompt will show the number of files inside the directory and, if confirmed, a second prompt will be shown. cscroll will only delete the directory if the second prompt is also answered "Yes".

+When files are marked, deletion will act on the marked files, ignoring the file that the cursor is currently on.
+The marked deletion prompt will list the number of marked files and also the number of files in any marked directories.
+Marked file deletion will always have two prompts.

 ### File Pasting